catx0rr/tryhackme/vulnversity/README.md

 ![](https://github.com/catx0rr/tryhackme/blob/master/vulnversity/images/extension_not_allowed.png)

 The extension is not allowed.
-This is a common filtering to ensure that no other files can be uploaded on the server.
-But let us use BurpSuite to check what file extenstion can be uploaded on the server.
+This is a common filtering to ensure that no malicious codes can be uploaded on the server.
+But let us use BurpSuite to check for vulnerability and what might be a file extenstion can be uploaded on the server.

 Following task 4 on Vulnversity, we will customized our attack by creating a simple dictionary for file extensions on burpsuite.